Meet Rufus Hound, Dancing on Ice 2021 contestant and comedian

 What has Rufus Hound scored so far?

 Rufus nabbed a score of 25/40 in his first skate-off, but he also secured the Golden Ticket which meant he was safe from elimination.
-Will he be able to take advantage of that and build on his progress so far?
+Rufus missed out on performing in Week Three as he was self-isolating after coming into contact with someone coronavirus positive, and has now withdrawn from the competition after testing positive himself.

 What has Rufus Hound said about joining Dancing on Ice?